African forest elephant: Diet

-The African forest elephant is an herbivore.
+The African forest elephant is a herbivore.
 Elephants observed in Lopé National Park fed mostly tree bark and leaves, and at least 72 different fruits.

 To supplement their diet with minerals, they congregate at mineral-rich waterholes and mineral licks.

 Elephant dung piles collected in Kahuzi-Biéga National Park contained seeds and fruit remains of Omphalocarpum mortehanii, junglesop (Anonidium mannii), Antrocaryon nannanii, Klainedoxa gabonensis, Treculia africana, Tetrapleura tetraptera, Uapaca guineensis, Autranella congolensis, Gambeya africana and G. lacourtiana, Mammea africana, Cissus dinklagei, and Grewia midlbrandii.
 Dung piles collected in a lowland rain forest in the northern Republic of Congo contained seeds of at least 96 plant species, with a minimum of 30 intact seeds and up to 1102 large seeds of more than 1 cm in a single pile.
 Based on the analysis of 855 dung piles, it has been estimated that African forest elephants disperse a daily mean of 346 large seeds per 1 sqkm of at least 73 tree species; they transport about a third of the large seeds for more than 5 km.

 Seeds passed by elephant gut germinate faster.
 The African forest elephant is one of the most effective seed disperser in the tropics and has been referred to as the "megagardener of the forest" due to its significant role in maintaining plant diversity.
 In the Cuvette Centrale, 14 of 18 megafaunal tree species depend on seed dissemination by African forest elephants, including wild mango (Irvingia gabonensis), Parinari excelsa and Tridesmostemon omphalocarpoides.
 These 14 species are not able to survive without elephants.

 African forest elephants provide ecological services that maintain the composition and structure of Central African forests.